apibrew/documentation/docs/reference/api/search.md

 ---
 title: Api / Search
-description: Search for a specific item in the database.
+description: Search for a specific item.
 ---

 ### Overview